Easy ways you can reduce emissions

 Check pressure on all four tires once a month.
 Tires rarely stay the same pressure and can lose air over time.
-Hot and cold weather also affect tire pressure, and underinflation can be a detriment to handling and can even cause tire failure.
-Properly inflated tires save money, provide more traction, last longer, reduce emissions, keep you safe, and improve gas mileage by 3.3%.
+Properly inflated tires save money, provide more traction, last longer, reduce emissions, keep you safe, and improve gas mileage.

 6. It's cool to fill up when it's cool.

-Get your gas in the late afternoon or evening.
-High temperatures cook gas fumes, turning them into ground-level ozone that's bad for the air.
+Get your gas in the morning or evening.
+High temperatures heat gas fumes, turning them into ground-level ozone that's bad for the air.

-Fix your vehicle when it fails an emissions test or is out of tune.
-It's a simple solution that can help you prevent big problems.
-It can improve gas mileage by an average of 4% and reduces harmful emissions.
-Repairing a serious problem like a faulty oxygen sensor also reduces tons of harmful emissions and can improve your gas mileage by as much as 40%.
-See if you're eligible for Vehicle Repair Assistance.
+Fixing a vehicle that's failed an emissions test or is out of tune will decrease emissions and improve gas mileage an average of 4%.
+Repairing a serious maintenance problem, such as a faulty oxygen sensor, reduces tons of emissions and improve gas mileage as much as 40%. (fueleconomy.gov)

-Change your oil on schedule and use the manufacturer's recommended grade of oil.
-Look for oil labeled "energy-conserving" that contains friction-reducing additives.
+Improve your gas mileage and do your part for cleaner air by using the manufacturer's recommended grade of motor oil.
+Look for motor oil labeled "energy-conserving" that contains friction-reducing additives. (fueleconomy.gov).

 Got a lot to do?
 Combine errands.
 Several short trips, each beginning with a cold start, can use twice as much fuel as one longer trip that covers the same distance.

 Share rides.
 Lone drivers put more cars on the road and emissions into the air.
-Cut weekly fuel costs in half, make friends, and save wear on your car by taking turns driving with other commuters or riding in a vanpool.
-Even if you can't share rides to work, consider carpooling with friends to events or on nights out.
+Take turns driving with other commuters, ride in a vanpool, or consider carpooling with friends to events or on nights out.

-When it's time for you to buy a vehicle, check out cleaner, low-emission vehicle options.
-The driver of a car that gets 30 MPG pays hundreds of dollars less per year in gas than a driver getting 20 MPG.
-Electric and hybrid cars are also great alternatives.
-Make sure to check out the new labels when you go car shopping too—there's now more information about fuel efficiency and tailpipe emissions.
+When it's time for you to buy a vehicle, check out cleaner, low-emission options.
+Electric and hybrid cars are great alternatives.
+Make sure to check out the new labels when you go car shopping, too—there's now more information about fuel efficiency and tailpipe emissions.

-Ozone Action Days are declared when ozone conditions could be at unhealthy levels.
-On an Ozone Action Day, children and adults who are active outdoors and people with lung disease such as asthma should reduce exposure to ozone by avoiding prolonged or heavy exertion outdoors.
+Ozone Action Days are determined when ozone conditions could be at unhealthy levels.
 You can do your part by maintaining your vehicle and driving less on these days.
-For more information on ozone action days visit TCEQ.
+Learn more about daily air quality levels in your area at AirNow.gov.